ohager/burstjs-examples/README.md

 #### [Contracts Inspector](./web/vanilla/contracts-inspector)

 > Level: Advanced
+> Requires solid understanding of Browsers WebAPI, especially DOM

-This example lists all Smart Contracts of an account, and allows detailed inspection
+This example application lists all Smart Contracts of an account, and allows detailed inspection

+Run the `index.html` in any static file server.

+Using [serve](https://www.npmjs.com/package/serve) may be the easiest way:

+1. `npm i -g serve`
+2. `cd ./web/vanilla/contracts-inspector`
+3. `serve`
+4. Open browser at given url, i.e. `http://localhost:5000`

 ##### Used methods/classes:
 	- core/apiCompose